letelescope/ascom-flat-panel/README.md

 The installer is pined on each release [releases page](https://github.com/letelescope/ascom-flat-panel/releases/).

-1. From the wanted release, download the file "FFFPv1_Setup.exe".
+1. From the wanted release, download the file "FFFP_Setup.exe".

 2. "Double-click" on the downloaded file to launch it.